Skip to main content

 Class Meetings: 10.30–11.20am ET Tuesdays and Thursdays (Synchronous Online)

-HONR Credits: 2
+HONR credits: 2

 Class Meetings: Asynchronous Online

-HONR Credits: 2
+HONR credits: 2

-“Exploring Place” is an examination of the cultural, social and historical dynamics that influence communities and relationships of a site.
-Blending independent study and distance learning in this experiential learning course, the student and the instructor work together to design an individualized, in-depth study of the place in which the student is located.
+“Exploring Place” is an examination of the cultural, social, and historical dynamics that influence communities and relationships of a site.
+Blending independent study and distance learning, in this experiential learning course, the student and the instructor work together to design an individualized, in-depth study of the place in which the student is located.
 This study will be attentive to the social, cultural, political, economic, and other forces that have shaped this place historically and today, while also focusing on community life and the relationships between residents, institutions, organizations, and others.
 Exploring Place offers students the opportunity to better understand the people and places around them, expand their worldviews, and increase their self-awareness as they engage within these spaces and understand their place in them.

-October Break (2022)
+October Break 2024

 Chicago, Illinois